mattdabit/landmarks/README.md

 <img src="images/all_model_metrics_comparison.png"/>

-In the table and graph above we see clearly that XGBoost outperformed the competition.
+In the table and graph above we see clearly that XGBoost & the Gridsearch XGBoost outperformed the competition.
 Now it is working with a smaller sample size 38,132 vs. 675,029 for deep learning models, so there is an asterisk to this result.
 We can also see that the deep learning models had excellent recall.
 The fully trained deep learning model had an average precision of 0.276.